Best Cashback Credit Cards

 Don’t be seduced by marketing-speak.
 You have to math it out.
 For example, depending on your actual spending habits, a credit card that pays an unlimited 1.5% cash back on every purchase can be more rewarding than a card that pays 5% cash back on a rotating array of spending categories.
 (We built the cashback calculator above to help you suss out how much you’ll really earn with different cards.)

-Caps are a major buzzkill.
-You find a 5% cashback credit card and think you’ve scored.
+Reward spending caps are a major buzzkill.
+You find a 5% cash back credit card and think you’ve scored.
 You have, champ … but only up to a point.
 Lenders’ generosity only runs so deep — a fact revealed in the fine print, where you’ll find rules that limit how much a card is willing to pay out.
 We’re talking about monthly, quarterly or annual spending caps on rewards eligibility, plus opt-in requirements and other restrictions.

 Cashback credit cards tend to have higher approval standards.
 Rewards card issuers typically require “good” to “excellent” credit, or a credit score of 670 points or above on the FICO scale, which goes up to 850.
 However, there are some newer cashback card issuers (like Petal) that cater to those with less-established credit, albeit the cards tend to have a few strings attached.